 Bulgaria has 3 topographic regions; the Danubian plain; the Balkan and Rhodope Mountains; and the Thracian plain.

 In the north the Danubian Plain south of the Danube defines the border with Romania.
 The southern edge of the Danubian Plain slopes upwards into the foothills of the Balkan Mountains which run through the middle of the country.
 The highest point is Musala at 2,925m.

 The Thracian Plain begins southeast of Sofia and broadens as it reaches the Black Sea coast.
 The mountainous southwest of the country has two alpine ranges which border the Rhodope Mountains to the east.

 Bulgaria has few oil and gas prospects and only minor onshore oil, condensate and gas production from several complex fields in the north.
 Output began in 1954 from the Moesian Platform under the Danubian plain.
 Some additional gas potential has been identified which should lead to a small resurgence in gas production in coming years as new infrastructure is installed.

 Offshore in the Black Sea the Galata gas field came onstream in 2004 but was abandoned in 2009 for storage.
 Two new gas fields were developed in 2010.
-There may also be gas potential adjacent to the offshore Romanian border in deep waters however, Globalshift expects new production only in the medium term.
+There may also be gas potential adjacent to the offshore Romanian border in deep waters.
+Globalshift expects new gas production from deep waters in the medium term.

 Besides small volumes of NGLs, there is no oil production offshore.
-Most electricity is obtained from nuclear power and renewables.
+Most of the country’s electricity is obtained from nuclear power and renewables.